 First, Rouseff is no longer Brazil’s president.
 She was impeached in 2016, after a controversial and contested process that many defined to have been a golpe.
 The successor was her vice-president, Michel Temer, who had another party affiliation.
 He heralded a pro-business agenda and austerity measures.
 Although the impeachment marked a sharp shift in public policies, Temer also tried to use the epidemic response in a once again failed effort to unify the country as well as legitimize his (extremely unpopular) government.

-As the historian Gabriel Lopes and I have noted in a recent article, the Zika epidemic and, in particular, the health issues the virus can cause were implicated in the political polarization which had intensified during the impeachment’s orchestration.
+As the historian Gabriel Lopes and I have noted in a book chapter on the topic, the Zika epidemic and, in particular, the health issues the virus can cause were implicated in the political polarization which had intensified during the impeachment’s orchestration.
 On the “left” side, feminists insisted on the need to decriminalize/legalize abortion as a social justice issue since poor, mostly black and brown, women were unequally harmed by both the procedure’s illegality and the impacts of Zika.
 On the “right,” religious (mostly evangelical) leaders and other conservatives called for even more restrictive access to abortion since it could be used as an “eugenic tool” against disabled children, like those with Congenital Zika Virus Syndrome.

 The country’s polarization and strengthening of conservative forces were further galvanized in 2018, with the election of the far-right president, Jair Bolsonaro.
 Similar to what has happened in WhatsApp family groups across the country, I saw myself having heated debates with relatives who were ardent supporters of Bolsonaro’s agenda.
 And now, I am no longer on speaking terms with several of the people for whom I smuggled insect repellent across borders.